Australian Company World First with a Mobile Phone Defibrillator

 For more information please contact: firstname.lastname@example.org

-CellAED® is the solution, as it Enables & Empowers® Everyone, Everywhere® to dramatically improve the chances of survival for someone is Sudden Cardiac Arrest.
+CellAED® aims to be the solution, as it Enables & Empowers® Everyone, Everywhere® to dramatically improve the chances of survival for someone is Sudden Cardiac Arrest.